nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 Let's set up some basic unit tests to make sure everything is working correctly.

-As the profile form is available only to authenticated users, we'll use the `setup` method to create and login the user.
+As the profile form is available only to authenticated users, we'll use the `setup` method to create and login a user.
 In the examples below I've used [factory boy](https://github.com/rbarrois/factory_boy) to generate a dummy user.

 Most of the examples below are _variations_ on posting the same data either to the view or the form directly.
-For this reason, much of this functionality has been split out into separate helper functions.
+For this reason, much of this functionality has been split into separate helper functions.

 #### Test the Profile Form
 We can test the `ProfileForm` by passing data variations to the object and checking for validation errors.